 (A resource guide for anyone whose children are detained at the Los Padrinos Juvenile Hall)

-Established in 1957, Los Padrinos Juvenile Hall in Downey CA functions as a temporary holding facility for children awaiting court proceedings.
-Once the child concludes the trial process, he or she will get released home, placed in a camp or a foster home, or committed to the California Youth Authority.
+Established in 1957, Los Padrinos Juvenile Hall in Downey, CA, functions as a temporary holding facility for children awaiting court proceedings.
+Once the child concludes the trial process, he or she will get released home, placed in a camp or a foster home, or committed to the California Division of Juvenile Justice.

-With the recent $36 million expansion, 2 new housing facilities were added to accommodate more children and almost tripled the previous occupancy.
+With the recent $36 million expansion, two new housing facilities were added to accommodate more children and almost tripled the previous occupancy.

 Ethnically, the Los Padrinos youth population is 55% Latino, 30% African-American, 10% Caucasian, and 5% Asians/Pacific Islanders.

 Located in the city of Downey, near the intersection of Quill Drive and Tranguilla Street.
 The physical address for the facility is: 7285 Quill Drive, Downey, CA 90242